-At the end of each day's welding, check the crankcase oil level, drain accumulated dirt and water from the water separator and refill the fuel tank to minimize moisture condensation in the tank.
+At the end of each day's welding, check the crankcase oil level, drain accumulated dirt and water from the water separator located on the fuel rail.
+Refill the fuel tank to minimize moisture condensation in the tank.
 Also, running out of fuel tends to draw dirt into the fuel system.

-When hauling the welder between job sites, close the valve on the water separator.
+When hauling the welder between job sites, close the fuel feed valve on the separator located on the fuel rail.